jeromeetienne/threejs-inspector/README.md

 ## History 1.9.7
 - recapture the scene automatically if object are added to it
   - overloading Object3D.prototype.add/Object3D.prototype.remove
+- Handle large image texture
+  - no more issue with "too long url"

 ## History 1.9.6
 - better detection of the inspected window